golangci/misspell/README.md

 Misspell is easily 100x to 1000x faster than other spelling correctors.
 You should be able to check and correct 1000 files in under 250ms.

-This uses the mighty power of golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is an implementation or variation of the [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
+This uses the mighty power of Go's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is an implementation or variation of the [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
 This makes multiple substring matches *simultaneously*.